Describes the available methods for authenticating Greenplum Database clients.

 max_prepared_transactions– must be greater than or equal to

-max_connections– must be 5-10 times the value on the coordinator.
+max_connections– must be 5-10 times the value on the master.

-max_prepared_transactions– must be equal to the value on the coordinator.
+max_prepared_transactions– must be equal to the value on the master.

 Restart your Greenplum Database system:

 Greenplum Database has native support for SSL connections between the client and the master server.
 SSL connections prevent third parties from snooping on the packets, and also prevent man-in-the-middle attacks.
 SSL should be used whenever the client connection goes through an insecure link, and must be used whenever client certificate authentication is used.

 gpfdistserver and Greenplum Database segment hosts, see Encrypting gpfdist Connections.

 To enable SSL requires that OpenSSL be installed on both the client and the master server systems.
 Greenplum can be started with SSL enabled by setting the server configuration parameter

 ssl=on in the master

 postgresql.conf.
 When starting in SSL mode, the server will look for the files

 server.crt (server certificate) in the master data directory.
 These files must be set up correctly before an SSL-enabled Greenplum system can start.